oriuminc/jenkins-inception/README.md

     Manage Jenkins > Configure System > Security Realm >
     Jenkin's own user database > Allow users to sign up (UNCHECK)
-  - Current timezone is hardcoded for `America/Toronto` in `/etc/default/jenkins`.

 To Do
 -----